LauraHexx/Videoflix_Backend/README.md

    ```

-2. Create the .env file:
+2. Create and Fill the .env File

    ```bash
     cp .env.template .env

    ```

+   [!IMPORTANT] Make sure to replace the placeholder values with actual values specific to your environment where necessary.

 3. Clean Docker Containers: